 Error Rectification in accounting:-

-The trial balance is prepared to check the arithmetical accuracy of recording the transactions in the journal, posting to the ledger and balancing of ledgers accounts.
-When the trial balance is agreed then it is assumed that the all process of journalizing, posting and balancing has no error.
+The trial balance is prepared to check the arithmetical accuracy of recording the transactions in the journal, posting to the ledger, and balancing of ledgers accounts.
+When the trial balance is agreed then it is assumed that the all process of journalizing, posting, and balancing has no error.
 If the trial balance is not agreed then it is means there are errors in any above-said processes and efforts are made to detecting an error.

 But the agreement of trial balance is not the proof of all error-free accounting there is some type of errors which will not affect the total of trial balance.
-For example, Non-recording of the whole transactions in the books, it will not affect the total of the trial balance because we recorded neither debit nor credit.
-So, we can divide all error in the two main headings, i) Error which is revealed by the trial balance and, ii) Error which is not revealed by the trial balance.
+For example, Non-recording of the whole transactions in the books, will not affect the total of the trial balance because we recorded neither debit nor credit.
+So, we can divide all errors into the two main headings, i) Error which is revealed by the trial balance and, ii) Error which is not revealed by the trial balance.

 In the books of accounts, errors may occur at any stage like journalizing, posting, balancing, and preparation of trial balance.
 So, all the errors, whether affecting trial balance or not, are classified on the basis of their nature into the following four categories:-

 - Errors of Commission

 Chapter No. 17 – Rectification of Errors – Solution

 T.S.
 Grewal’s Double Entry Book Keeping